Python Interface

 Python is a powerful, high-level interpreted language that is widely used within the particle physics community.
 It is particularly useful as an interactive language that provides fast proto-typing of code.
 A Python interface to PYTHIA is available.
 This interface is automatically generated with Binder using the PyBind11 template library.
 Please note that this interface has not been extensively tested and consequently issues may arise.
 If bugs are found or additional features are required, as usual, please report them to the PYTHIA authors.
 This interface is a significant departure from the previous interface generated with SWIG, which does not support C++11.

-A simplified interface ships with PYTHIA, which is intended to meet the needs of most users while remaining lightweight.
-Note, not all PYTHIA classes are available through this interface.
+A complete interface ships with PYTHIA.
+However, in some cases this interface might be more than needed by users and so a simplified lightweight interface can also be generated.
+Note, not all PYTHIA classes are available through this simplified interface.
 It is also possible for users to automatically generate their own interface.
 This is particularly useful if users modify the PYTHIA source code and need to update the interface.
 When generating the interface there are three options: the simplified interface, a full interface, and a user defined interface.
 The process of generating these interfaces is described in more detail below.

 import pythia8